- About CDI

 Kentucky Derby Week now features a string of festivities, starting with “Opening Night,” a special night racing event that kicks off Churchill Downs’ Spring Meet with red-carpet arrivals and a “gala” atmosphere.
 Kentucky Derby Week has added ancillary events that connect back to Derby brand attributes such as fashion, celebrities and great food and hospitality.
 “Taste of Derby,” held on the eve of the Kentucky Oaks, is a fundraiser showcasing fine cuisine and celebrity chefs from racing destinations around the country.

-Kentucky Derby Week rounds out with Friday’s Kentucky Oaks “Pink Out,” benefiting Susan G. Komen for the Cure® and Kentucky’s Horses and Hope.
+Kentucky Derby Week rounds out with Friday’s Kentucky Oaks “Pink Out,” benefiting Bright Pink and Kentucky’s Horses and Hope.
 The Kentucky Oaks Survivors’ Parade for breast cancer survivors provides an emotional high point for the day that celebrates women and causes important to them, while the Kentucky Oaks fashion contest helps put “Ladies First” by rewarding guests for their stylish ensembles.

 The first Saturday in May brings the world’s premier race for Thoroughbreds, the Kentucky Derby Presented by Yum!
 Brands, along with all of the Red Carpet pageantry that leads up to the “Run for the Roses.”
 Worldwide exposure for the Kentucky Derby experience has grown in recent years through the expanded broadcast coverage of the Kentucky Derby undercard and main event on NBC Sports and its cable partners, as well as through the extension of the Kentucky Derby Party program, which helps racing enthusiasts who can’t make it to Churchill Downs for Derby Day still celebrate in style with tips for throwing an authentic Kentucky Derby party at home.